 Show Honesty and Integrity in All Communications

 Everything you or your team says to a customer sets an expectation for your ongoing relationship with them.
-Promise delivery by a certain deadline and them miss it, and they’ll begin to doubt everything you tell them—and the quality of what you sell them.
+Promise delivery by a certain deadline, miss it, and they’ll begin to doubt everything you tell them.
 Give a confused or inaccurate answer to a question just to avoid the appearance of ignorance, and you’ve seriously set back their appraisal of your expertise.

 Your customer would always rather hear the truth, whether it’s the fact that their delivery will take a few more days or that they’ll need to wait for a minute while you find the information that they need.
-Act with complete honest and complete courtesy, and even if they’re momentarily nonplussed their long-term relationship with your business will be far more solid.
+Tell the truth and act with complete courtesy to earn the trust of your customers.
+Even if they’re momentarily nonplussed, their long-term relationship with your business will be far more solid.

 Display Genuine Appreciation with Each Interaction